 Congenital hyperinsulinism is caused by genetic mutations that result in inappropriate and excess insulin secretion from the beta cells of the pancreas.
 It is not related to anything that the mother did during pregnancy.
 Genetic testing can help to identify the cause of HI.

-Congenital hyperinsulinism causes low blood sugar (hypoglycemia).The symptoms of hypoglycemia in infants are often difficult to identify, as they can be similar to normal infant activities.
+Congenital hyperinsulinism causes low plasma sugar (hypoglycemia).The symptoms of hypoglycemia in infants are often difficult to identify, as they can be similar to normal infant activities.

 Common symptoms of hypoglycemia include: